rapiddweller/rapiddweller-benerator-ce/doc/command_line_tools.md

 sh myschema.xsd product-list products-{0}.xml 10000 perftest.properties
 ```

-for generation 10,000 XML files that comply to the XML Schema definition in file myschema.xsd and have product-list as root element.
+for generation 10,000 XML files that comply with the XML Schema definition in file `myschema.xsd` and have product-list as root element.
 The files will be
-named products-1.xml, products-2.xml, products-3.xml, ...
+named `products-1.xml`, `products-2.xml`, `products-3.xml`, ...